-Life spontaneously generated from dead chemicals and that first life also managed to survive and just so happened to also be able to reproduce and then eventually came all the different complex organisms living today, or life was a gift from an eternal intelligent living creator?
+Again, which is more reasonable to believe?
+Life spontaneously generated from dead chemicals and life also managed to survive and just so happened to also be able to reproduce and then eventually came all the different complex organisms living today, OR life was a gift from an eternal intelligent living creator?

-This earth, positioned just the right distance from a sun (a sun that just happens to be just the right size), and tilted just right and spinning just right and orbiting at just the right speed, with just the right atmosphere, just the right amount of water, and just right a thousand other factors necessary to sustain life was a lucky product of an explosion, or was designed?
+This earth, positioned just the right distance from a sun (a sun that just happens to be just the right size), and tilted just right and spinning just right and orbiting at just the right speed, with just the right atmosphere, just the right amount of water, and “just right” a thousand other factors necessary to sustain life was a lucky product of an explosion, OR designed?

-Look at the greatness of His teaching, how much sense it makes out of this world and our lives and how beautifully it transforms people.
-Look at the impact this man Jesus from 2,000 years ago has had on the world.
+Look at the greatness of His teaching, how much sense it makes of this world and our lives and how beautifully it transforms people.
+Look at the impact this man, Jesus from 2,000 years ago, has had on the world.
 And for many other reasons God has made belief the most reasonable option.

 3:13 says, “But encourage one another day after day, as long as it is still called ‘Today,’ so that none of you will be hardened by the deceitfulness of sin.”